 MORPC and the Ohio University Voinovich School of Leadership and Public Service have partnered to encourage more public-sector professionals to pursue a graduate degree, while also providing students with practical experience in local government.

-Employees who work for a MORPC-member government are eligible to receive a $1,000 incentive scholarship for their second academic term when pursuing Executive Master of Public Administration (MPA) and online MPA programs, as well as the online Master of Sustainability, Security, and Resilience (MSSR) Program.
+Employees who work for a MORPC-member government are eligible to receive 15% off tuition when pursuing eligible programs, including the Executive Master of Public Administration (MPA).

 Ohio University also offers The Leadership Academy at Ohio University, as part of the Ohio Certified Public Manager Program.
 This 12-day, once-per-month set of workshops at the Dublin campus are for emerging and mid-level employees in public service who want to build their leadership skills.
 Sessions begin Friday, September 8th, and registration closes on August 18th, 2023.
 Learn more and register here.